What’s the best way to sell items that customers don’t want? Here are three ways to handle gift basket leftovers.

 These three ideas are quick examples to clear space for gift basket items that sell fast, but there’s more.
 If you want superior methods that target big sales from large firms, you and I will map out your custom plan during a discussion that’s as short or long as you wish.

-That’s when we uncover what you want to achieve so you get rid of leftovers the right way and never, ever waste money on such merchandise again.
+That’s when we uncover what you want to achieve so you get rid of leftovers the right way and never again waste money on such merchandise again.

 What’s taking up space in your design studio right now that you wish you never bought?
 Which of the above ideas is your choice for money-making results?